gabriel-guelfi/splitphp/README.md

 ### What's New ###

-> Version: 1.3.5
+> Version: 1.4.10

-> Release Date: 2023-05-06
+> Release Date: 2024-07-26

-> Last Update: 2023-05-06
+> Last Update: 2024-07-26

-* Fixed error handling/logging failures and improved the logging.
+* A built-in scafolding command "generate" was added in this version.

+* DAO now has a "clearPersistence()" method to manually clear the data persistence.

-* Changed some classes and methods names for better representation.
+* Added some Utils methods to work with string conversion.

-* Removed some service's dependencies (zero dependencies policy).

-* Timezone, for application and database operations, is now configurable.
+* Dao::bindParams() method now accepts a second parameter for a placeholder name.

+* Added the option of use "IN/NOT IN" in database operations.

+* Expanded System::errorLog() method to include further, more detailed information.

-* Fixed minor bugs, that were triggering warnings and notices.
+* Fixed many minor bugs related to: NULL values handling and database access.

-* Added a very cool CLI (Yes, finally!!), with built-in command "server" and more.

-* Improved data reading from database, persisting data on RAM for better performance.

-* Other improvements on database operations.

 **Read more in the *Release Notes.txt* file.**

 ---

 ### Requirements ###
-* PHP 7+ and its libs (Yes, that's all! ;P )
+* PHP 7.4+ and its libs (Yes, that's all! ;P )

 ---